 - Purge items that you don't want to keep.
 Do not take it home to get rid of it.
 There isn't enough room in the car.

-- Empty and clean out the trash cans.
-Getting rid of the trash that may have piled up in the trash can is essential because you can then use the trash can to store items for moving.
+- Empty and clean out the trash cans (Affiliate Link).
+Getting rid of the trash that may have piled up in the trash can (Affiliate Link) is essential because you can then use the trash can (Affiliate Link) to store items for moving.

 - Remove any trash lying around.
 Don't pack debris.
 Be sure to have a bag hooked onto a wall to collect other trash that may accumulate when packing.

-- Pack your portable safe with stuff.
-Adding things like some cloth towels will help prevent the valuables from moving around or breaking.
+- Pack your portable safe (Affiliate Link) with stuff.
+Adding some cloth towels will help prevent the valuables from moving around or breaking.

-- Pull out the items that you will need to clean the dorm after it is emptied.
+- Pull out the items you will need to clean the dorm after emptying.

-- Clean out the vacuum cleaner.
-Moving a full vacuum cleaner can spread dust around your vehicle and home.
+- Clean out the vacuum (Affiliate Link) cleaner.
+Moving a full vacuum (Affiliate Link) cleaner can spread dust around your vehicle and home.

 - Wash clothes.
-Washing your clothes will make unpacking at home a lot easier.
-So do it before you leave, saving you time when you get home.
+Washing your clothes before you leave will make unpacking at home a lot easier, so do it before you leave.

 - Decide who will be getting the shared items.
 Over the year, you may have bought something with your roommate.
 Someone needs to take these items back with them for the summer, so decide who is taking what item.

-After you complete these tasks, it is time to do the actual dorm packing.
+After completing these tasks, it is time to pack the dorm.
 Below is a list of packing tips to help you and your students pack up their dorms quickly.

 7 Easy Tips on How to Pack Up the Dorm